jessibug-os/EstraDial/README.md

 ## How it works

-The calculator uses a three-compartment pharmacokinetic model with parameters specific to each ester type.
-Basically it takes the dose, ester type, and time since injection, runs it through some exponential decay math, and gives you an estimated concentration.

-The formula is:
+Uses a three-compartment pharmacokinetic model.
+Each ester has its own parameters (D, k1, k2, k3) that describe how it releases and metabolizes.
+The math:

 ```
 c(t) = (dose × D / 5) × k1 × k2 × [exponential terms]
 ```

-Where D, k1, k2, and k3 are different for each ester.
-For example, valerate has completely different parameters than enanthate, which is why they feel so different.
+This is why valerate and enanthate feel so different - they literally have different decay curves.

-## Reference cycle data
+## Reference data

-The "Cis Women Cycle" reference line shown on the graph represents median estradiol levels throughout a natural menstrual cycle.
-This data comes from:

-**"Extensive monitoring of the natural menstrual cycle using the serum biomarkers estradiol, luteinizing hormone and progesterone"** ([PMC8042396](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8042396/))

-The study tracked 23 naturally cycling women and provided median estradiol values across cycle phases.
-Values were standardized to a 29-day cycle with ovulation at day 15, and converted from pmol/L to pg/mL for display in this calculator.

-Key reference points:
+The orange reference line comes from [this study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8042396/) tracking estradiol levels in 23 cis women across their cycles.
+Converted from pmol/L to pg/mL so you can compare directly:

+Typical levels throughout the month:
 - Early follicular: ~34 pg/mL
 - Mid follicular: ~47 pg/mL
 - Late follicular: ~126 pg/mL